-Educational programming consists of primary prevention and awareness programs for all incoming students and new employees, as well as ongoing awareness and prevention campaigns for students and employees to
+Educational programming consists of primary prevention and awareness programs for all incoming students and new employees, as well as ongoing awareness and prevention campaigns for students and employees to educate about sexual misconduct and relationship violence.
+Specifically, educational outcomes include:

-- (a) Identify domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - (b) Define these behaviors using definitions provided by College policy (informed by Department of Education guidance) as well as providing access to state law definitions regarding what behavior constitutes criminal acts of domestic violence, dating violence, sexual assault, and stalking; - (c) Define what behavior and actions constitute consent to sexual activity as defined in College policy as well as consent law in the State of New York; - (d) Provide a description of safe and positive options for bystander intervention.
-Bystander intervention means safe and pro-social options that may be carried out by an individual or individuals to prevent harm or intervene when there is risk of dating violence, domestic violence, sexual assault, stalking, or other adverse behavior.
-Bystander intervention includes recognizing situations of potential harm, understanding institutional and community expectations to identify this behavior as problematic, seeing personal responsibility and overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene either directly or indirectly;
+(a) Identify relationship violence (domestic/dating violence), sexual assault and stalking as prohibited conduct;

+(b) Define these behaviors using definitions provided by College policy (informed by Department of Education guidance) as well as providing access to state law definitions regarding what behavior constitutes criminal acts of domestic violence, dating violence, sexual assault, and stalking;

+(c) Define what behavior and actions constitute consent to sexual activity as defined in College policy as well as consent law in the State of New York;

+(d) Provide a description of safe and positive options for bystander intervention.
+Bystander intervention means safe and pro-social options that may be carried out by an individual or individuals to prevent harm or intervene when there is risk of relationship violence, sexual assault, stalking, or other adverse behavior.
+Bystander intervention includes recognizing situations of potential harm, understanding institutional and community expectations to identify this behavior as problematic, seeing personal responsibility and overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene - either directly or indirectly.
+Information is provided regarding options that include examples of deflection, direct intervention, and delegation for assistance;

-- (e) Provide information on risk reduction.
-Risk reduction means options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims and to promote safety and help individuals and communities address conditions that facilitate violence. - (f) Provide an overview of rights and responsibilities including available options on and off campus for reporting to campus authorities and/or to law enforcement (as well as the right to decline to report to law enforcement); assistance (such as medical, mental health, and/or advocacy); and disciplinary procedures and related rights.
-(This information is also included in this Annual Security Report in compliance with the Clery Act). - (g) Provide the New York State Article 129(b) Students' Bill of Rights.
+(e) Provide information on risk reduction.
+Risk reduction means options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims and to promote safety and help individuals and communities address conditions that facilitate violence.
+Conversations about situational awareness and being alert to surroundings are examples of risk reduction;

+(f) Provide an overview of rights and responsibilities including available options on and off campus for reporting to campus authorities and/or to law enforcement (as well as the right to decline to report to law enforcement); assistance (such as medical, mental health, and/or advocacy); and disciplinary procedures and related rights.
+(This information is also included in this Annual Security Report in compliance with the Clery Act); and

+(g) Provide the New York State Article 129(b) Students' Bill of Rights.

-The College implements annual educational efforts consisting of presentations that include distribution of educational materials to new students; availability of online training modules and information for all students; participating in and presenting information and materials during new employee orientation; as well as ongoing prevention and awareness efforts.
+The College implements annual educational efforts consisting of presentations that include distribution of educational materials to new students; availability of online training modules and information for all students; participating in and presenting information and materials during new employee orientation; as well as offering ongoing prevention and awareness efforts.

-The College offered primary prevention and awareness programs for all incoming students in January 2019 New Student Orientation and August 2019 New Student Orientation.
-Information was presented in person and with printed supplements during required sessions attended by all incoming students.
-For Fall 2019 New Student Orientation, all incoming students attended required sessions on bystander intervention and community care as well as healthy relationships and active consent.
-During January and August 2019, all incoming students also received invitation to complete online education related to recognizing sexual assault and healthy relationships.
+The College offered primary prevention and awareness programs for all incoming students during January 2020 New Student Orientation Programming (NSOP) and August 2020 NSOP.
+Information was presented in person during the January 2020 NSOP via required sessions attended by all incoming students and with printed supplements.
+Fall 2020 NSOP was held virtually due to the ongoing COVID-19 pandemic.
+All incoming students attended required sessions on bystander intervention and community care as well as healthy relationships and active consent via asynchronous, prerecorded workshop sessions.
+Students also received digital supplemental material and engaged in virtual discussions led by their Orientation Leaders.
 Residential Life and Housing materials also include reference to the Policy Against Discrimination and Harassment and remind students of where to find information regarding policy and procedures, as well as available resources.
 The Being Barnard prevention educator gathers informal student feedback and programmatic assessment data throughout the year to inform content and delivery of ongoing prevention efforts.